How we maintain our trees and hedges

 The removal of trees in these instances is rarely required as replacement or repair of faulty drains and pipes with modern materials will usually eliminate the leak and prevent the problem recurring.

-The following leaflets can be obtained from the website of Communities and Local Government:
+The following leaflets are available from the Communities and Local Government website:

 - Over the garden hedge

 - High hedges: appealing against the council's decision